tiobe/tics-github-action/README.md

 - It is not working for forked repositories.
 - It is not working for TiCS installations using the legacy deployment architecture.
 - macOS runners (GitHub-hosted or self-hosted) are not yet supported.
+- The connected runner should have Git installed.

 ## Usage